DouJin-neu/Electric-Vehicle-Management-System/README.md

 This is the repository for group assignment by Team 23

 Group Members: \
-Member 1: Runnan Zhou
-Member 2: Dou Jin
-Member 3: Shaohang Hu
+Runnan Zhou, Dou Jin, Shaohang Hu